Brandao-lang/book-app/README.md

 # Booklet App
-This app allows for books to be sorted by user inputed genre categories.
+This app allows for books to be sorted by user inputted genre categories.
 Once a genre has been created, users may create a list of books within that category.

 #### Required Install Commands